Simple Tips and Advice for Joining in with Veganuary was originally published in January 2019 and updated in January 2020.

 Whether it’s for health reasons or ethical reasons, Veganuary is getting more and more attention each year.
-With 540,000 people in the UK now vegan, it’s safe to say veganism is on the rise and its popularity shows no signs of slowing down.
+With approximately 600,000 people in the UK now identifying as vegan, it’s safe to say veganism is on the rise and its popularity shows no signs of slowing down.

 Whatever your reasons for joining Veganuary, I applaud you for taking the steps to join in with the challenge.
 But, if you’re beginning to wonder how the hell you’re going to make it through the month, here are some simple tips to help you along the way.

 If cooking is your thing and you’re looking forward to trying some new recipes, you won’t be disappointed.

 With so many books and brightly coloured Instagram feeds to choose from, there’s no shortage of inspiration.

 My favourite recipes come from the boys at BOSH!
 Although they have a few different books now available, their first one is still my favourite.
 We probably use it 3-4 times a week.
 It’s the most straight forward book I’ve found, and their recipes are easy to follow.
 They also have a YouTube channel and an Instagram feed.

 One of my other favourite Instagram feeds is the Avant-Garde Vegan by Gaz Oakley.

 Aside from cook books there are also many Vegan magazines available.
 My favourite is Vegan Life.
 As the title suggests, it isn’t just about cooking, and alongside the many tasty recipes, it also covers the ethical side of veganism.